GuyWhoLikesPasta/plobie/SETUP.md

 If you run into issues:
 1. Check this guide first
-2. Look at `CLAUDE.local.md` for dev notes (local only)
+2. Check GitHub Issues
-3. Check GitHub Issues
+3. Review error logs in Sentry
-4. Message in Upwork
+4. Contact the development team

 ---